Witches' finger cookies served with red velvet hot chocolate 'blood' make a spooktacular treat for Halloween!

 - Jack-O-Lantern pumpkin pies

-If you tried this recipe why not tag @domestic_gothess on Instagram and hashtag it #domesticgothess
+If you tried this recipe let me know how it went!
+Rate it, leave a comment or tag @domestic_gothess on Instagram and hashtag it #domesticgothess

 *All images and content on Domestic Gothess are copyright protected.
 If you want to share this recipe then please do so by using the share buttons provided.
 Do not screenshot or post the recipe or content in full.*